 Task: I wanted to ensure my classmates and I put in the same effort and contributed equally to the project so we could all have a say in the project’s quality, and ultimately our English professor would give us a higher score.

-Here are some questions to ask yourself as you describe the actions you took to finish your task:
+Ask yourself these questions to describe the actions you took to finish your task:

 - What steps did I take to complete my goal?